glasklart/hd/README.md

 #### You're Done! ####

-Hit 'Submit new issue' and we'll get it requested as soon as possible.
+Hit 'Submit new issue' and we'll verify your request as soon as possible.
 Thanks for helping to make Glasklart even more awesome!

 #### Troubleshooting: Finding Unknown PNG Icon Names ####